jonathanp62/React-Learning/e-commerce/README.md

 ## E-Commerce Website

+This is a simple e-commerce website built using React, TypeScript, and Vite.

+It was originally sourced from https://github.com/ianshulx/React-projects-for-beginners/tree/main-616/E-commerce_Website.

 Run this using `npm run dev` from the root directory of the project.

 The application can be accessed at http://localhost:5173.